Keyboard shortcuts

 aura-relationalContactFactContact management

-aura-protocol/moderationBlock*FactBlock, mute, ban, kick
+aura-social/moderationBlock*FactBlock, mute, ban, kick

 Design Pattern: